KolukulaMounica/KolukulaMounica/README.md

 - 👋 Hi, I’m @KolukulaMounica
-- 👀 I’m interested in Analysing Data
+- 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning Business Analytics
 - 💞️ I’m looking to collaborate on models related to Analytics Engineering
 - 📫 How to reach me - mounicakolukula@gmail.com